apache/attic/DOCKER.md

 Alternatively, define the variable VAR_ATTIC=yes

 If the banner does not display correctly (e.g. it may be partially hidden under the menu bar), you can try to see if any of the existing filter overrides work.
-Just use the relevant sitename in the docker command below instead of the target sitename.
+Use one of the shorthand style names (currently _a, _b ..._e) as the VAR_NAME value in the docker command below instead of the target sitename.
 You can quickly check all the existing overrides using this method.